Enchanting Cards in Multiple Languages

 Enchanting v0.2 is out!

-September 29, 2013 - Enchanting v0.2.4.1 is out, with a few more bugfixes and translations.
+May 6, 2014 - Enchanting v0.2.4.2 is out, and now includes a Czech translation.
 It is ready for use by regular people and technical geniuses, alike.
 While it has some bugs, it is a very exciting release, and it really allow you to do some neat things with your robot.

 Here is a shorter trailer video if you'd prefer.